cipherSlayer/Rooting-Galaxy-A21s/Readme.md

 ## 🎉 Congratulations!

+## Disclaimer

-This explaination is based on multiple sources, however this documents verient diese und kpmmert sich auch um trouble shooting.
-Also LLMs like ChatGPT, Gemini and Claude werent able to fully get this together.
+This explanation is based on multiple sources.
+However, this document also covers troubleshooting.
+LLMs such as ChatGPT, Gemini and Claude were unable to fully grasp this.

 - https://github.com/thefatos/galaxya21s-gsi
 - https://technastic.com/fix-odin-complete-write-operation-failed-error/